A Survey of Reinforcement Learning-Based Motion Planning for Autonomous Driving: Lessons Learned from a Driving Task Perspective: Exploratory efforts to address contemporary challenges

 \textit{1) Learning from Demonstration (LfD)}

-To facilitate faster learning of optimal driving by the RL agent, learning from demonstration (LfD) takes an inspiration from human learning styles.
-LfD can effectively handle initial exploration where the reward signal is too sparse or the exploration space is too large to be covered.
-A demonstration can usually be a priori rule models or expert data from human drivers or, alternatively, pre-trained policies.
+LfD improves sample efficiency by providing prior driving experience before or during RL exploration, especially when reward signals are sparse or the exploration space is too large for random trial and error.
+Demonstration can be obtained from prior rule expert, human guidance data, or pre-trained policies.

-\textit{a) Learning from a rule-based planner:} The RL agent can be simply and directly guided through rule-based policy demonstration.
-Alighanbari et al.~\cite{lfdrule1} generates switchable policy through the NMPC controller, and the experience generated by NMPC is used to guide the DDPG to speed up learning.
-Zhang et al.~\cite{I18sc} design an optimization-based trajectory planner to offer the possible motion state data of the EV according to different decision parameter values.
-When recalled in RL, the related planning parameters are quickly obtained via Nelder-Mean search method.
-In~\cite{lfdrule3}, an expert system consisting of constrained iterative LQR and PID controllers is incorporated into RL training to improve sample efficiency in autonomous overtaking tasks.
-Similarly, Li et al.~\cite{I6lisrl} design a formalized rule-based correction mechanism considering predicted risks, where multi-memory batches are set to store expert guidance experiences to further improve sample efficiency.
+\textit{a) Learning from a rule-based expert:} The RL agent can be simply and directly guided through rule-based model demonstration.
+Alighanbari et al.~\cite{lfdrule1} use an NMPC controller to generate switchable policy demonstrations, guiding the DDPG to accelerate convergence.
+In~\cite{lfdrule3}, an expert system composed of constrained iterative LQR and PID controllers is incorporated into RL training.
+Similarly, Li et al.~\cite{I6lisrl} design a formalized rule-based correction mechanism considering predicted risks, where multi-memory batches are set to store exper-guided experiences for more efficient learning.